One Thing You Didn't Know About The Juice Business

 Statistically, and in my experience as well, on average 60% of your sales will come from smoothies.
 If you haven’t thought about including smoothies on your menu, you definitely should.

-Why I Should Consider Adding Smoothies To My Menu
+Why You Should Consider Adding Smoothies To your Menu

 Increasing Labor Costs

 In my experience cold-pressing juice had the effect of increasing my labor costs in the neighborhood of 20 to 40 percent.
 That’s not to say you shouldn’t cold press, but you need to know your customers will want it.

 It’s also much easier to train your staff to make smoothies in my experience.
 Really all that’s being done is putting certain ingredients in the blender.
 Additionally, smoothie ingredients like nuts and seeds are easier to purchase because they don’t have the same potential for spoilage as produce.

 Within my online course I offer resources on how to make an awesome and well balanced menu between juices and smoothies.
 People who have taken this course literally have everything they need to launch a successful juice bar.